 Dr. Gordon Hunter — based in Kingston University’s Faculty of Science, Engineering and Computing — created what’s been called a Christmas decision tree infographic.
 To us, it looks like a basic flow chart with some pictures that aren’t perplexing math symbols like := or φ.
 Anyway, semantics …

-If you want to know what the words are on the bottom of the graphic — what you can’t read font size 1.5? — here are the CliffsNotes:
+If you want to know what the words are on the bottom of the graphic — what, you can’t read 1.5 font size? — here are the CliffsNotes: